Welcome to West Virginia University, Mountaineers!

 Riding the PRT

 Riding the PRT is free for students and employees with a valid WVU ID.
 Just swipe your card at the platform, select your destination and ride free.
-Other passengers can pay just $0.50 per ride to utilize the PRT.
+Other passengers can pay just $0.50 per ride to use the PRT.

 PRT Hours of Operation